1991 PGA Championship

 The 1991 PGA Championship was the 73rd PGA Championship, held August 8–11 at Crooked Stick Golf Club in Carmel, Indiana, a suburb north of Indianapolis.
 John Daly won the first of his two major titles, three strokes ahead of runner-up Bruce Lietzke.

-Daly, age 25, was quite arguably the most unforeseen major champion in modern history.
-He was the ninth alternate who only qualified after several others pulled out of the tournament.
+Daly, age 25, was the ninth alternate and only got into the field after several others pulled out of the tournament.
 Nick Price withdrew for the birth of his first child and Daly hired his caddy, Jeff "Squeaky" Medlin.
 Daly's outgoing personality and "grip it and rip it" style of play made him an instant fan favorite.
-The PGA Championship was his first tour victory.
+The PGA Championship was also his first PGA Tour victory.

 A spectator, Thomas Weaver, died after being struck by lightning during a weather delay in the first round.
 It was the second fatality at a major championship in 1991.
 Two months earlier at the U.S. Open in Minnesota, six people were hit by lightning with one fatality.
 Daly donated $30,000 to Weaver's family for a college fund.
 Both daughters went on to graduate from college and one is now a doctor.